 Homework: Giving your best effort on homework is the single best thing you can do to help your mathematics.
-As such, the homework will be submitted through the Enhanced WebAssign software and will count for a significant portion of the grade (18%).
+As such, the homework will be submitted through the Enhanced WebAssign software and will count for a significant portion of the grade (17%).
 The Tutoring Connection on the main campus also has qualified tutors who can work with you on a regular basis.

 Tests.
-There will be two (2) multiple choice tests given during the semester.
+There will be two (2) written tests given during the semester.
 There will be no make-up tests.
 Any missed test will receive the score of "0".
 See Final Exam below.
-Tests may be taken early.
+Tests may be taken early with reasonable notice.
 The average on all tests will count as 60% of the course grade.

 Final Exam.
 There will be one comprehensive final given during finals week.
-The score on the final will replace the lowest test score (including any missed test) if that will improve your final average.
-The final will count as at least 20% of the course grade.
+The score on the final can also be used to replace the lowest test score (including any missed test.)
+The final will count as 20% of the course grade.